.XML Extensible Markup Language

 Extensible Markup Language

-XML encodes structured data as nested elements with attributes in human-readable, machine-parseable text.
-Standardized by the W3C in 1998, XML underpins document formats (DOCX, SVG), SOAP services, configuration files, and data interchange across enterprise systems.
+XML encodes structured data as nested elements with attributes in human-readable, machine-parseable plain text.
+Standardized by the W3C in 1998, XML underpins document formats (DOCX, SVG), RSS feeds, SOAP services, banking standards (ISO 20022), and ZATCA e-invoicing — even as JSON dominates web APIs.

 File structure